BRB67/17uote3ollection/173Bible/173TheKingJamesVersionOfTheBible.md

 Milcah, the wife of Nahor, Abraham's brother, with her pitcher upon her shoulder.

+24:16 And the damsel was very fair to look upon, a virgin, neither had any man known her: and she went down to the well, and filled her pitcher, and came up.

+24:17 And the servant ran to meet her, and said, Let me, I pray thee, drink a little water of thy pitcher.

+24:18 And she said, Drink, my lord: and she hasted, and let down her pitcher upon her hand, and gave him drink.

+24:19 And when she had done giving him drink, she said, I will draw water for thy camels also, until they have done drinking.

+24:20 And she hasted, and emptied her pitcher into the trough, and ran again unto the well to draw water, and drew for all his camels.

+24:21 And the man wondering at her held his peace, to wit whether the LORD had made his journey prosperous or not.

+24:22 And it came to pass, as the camels had done drinking, that the man took a golden earring of half a shekel weight, and two bracelets for her hands of ten shekels weight of gold; 24:23 And said, Whose daughter art thou? tell me, I pray thee: is there room in thy father's house for us to lodge in?
+24:24 And she said unto him, I am the daughter of Bethuel the son of Milcah, which she bare unto Nahor.

+24:25 She said moreover unto him, We have both straw and provender enough, and room to lodge in.

+24:26 And the man bowed down his head, and worshipped the LORD.

+24:27 And he said, Blessed be the LORD God of my master Abraham, who hath not left destitute my master of his mercy and his truth: I being in the way, the LORD led me to the house of my master's brethren.

+24:28 And the damsel ran, and told them of her mother's house these things.

+24:29 And Rebekah had a brother, and his name was Laban: and Laban ran out unto the man, unto the well.

+24:30 And it came to pass, when he saw the earring and bracelets upon his sister's hands, and when he heard the words of Rebekah his sister, saying, Thus spake the man unto me; that he came unto the man; and, behold, he stood by the camels at the well.

+24:31 And he said, Come in, thou blessed of the LORD;
+wherefore standest thou without? for I have prepared the house, and room for the camels.

 ## The Book of Psalms

 	Psalm 01